kunal2020-stack/ADMITKARD/README.md

      -->Fill up the registeration form

 ## Step 7:
->Right click the webpage2 projedt and run it on server
+>Right click the webpage2 project and run it on server
      -->Fill the email which details you want to find and click show it will fetch you the data for the user registered with particular mail